ep393/info4310-hw4/README.md

 **Link**: https://ep393.github.io/info4310-hw4/

 ## Overview
-This document critiques and suggests improvements for visualizations dealing with alcohol consumption patterns globally and historically in the United States.
+This document critiques and suggests improvements for the data representations used in the article "Dear Mona Followup: Where Do People Drink The Most Beer, Wine And Spirits?" by FiveThirthyEight.
+The improvement narrows down the scope to the visualizations dealing with alcohol consumption patterns in the United States.
 The data sources include the World Health Organization and the National Institute on Alcohol Abuse and Alcoholism.

 ## Critique of the Existing Visualization